 The Wells Fargo facility is secured by all of the assets of Funding, and all of the Company's equity interest in Funding.
 The Company uses the Wells Fargo facility to fund a portion of its loan origination activities and for general corporate purposes.
 Each loan origination under the facility is subject to the satisfaction of certain conditions.
 The Company cannot be assured that Funding will be able to borrow funds under the Wells Fargo facility at any particular time or at all.
-As of March 31, 2012, the Company had \$7.0 million of borrowings outstanding under the Wells Fargo facility that had a fair value of \$7.0 million.
-The Company's borrowings under the Wells Fargo facility bore interest at a weighted average interest rate of 3.130% during the six months ended March 31, 2012.
-For the three and six months ended March 31, 2012, the Company recorded interest expense of \$0.6 million and \$1.3 million, respectively, related to the Wells Fargo facility.
+As of December 31, 2012, the Company had \$83.0 million of borrowings outstanding under the Wells Fargo facility, which had a fair value of \$83.0 million.
+The Company's borrowings under the Wells Fargo facility bore interest at a weighted average interest rate of 3.039% for the three months ended December 31, 2012 and December 31, 2011, the Company recorded interest expense of \$0.8 million and \$0.7 million, respectively, related to the Wells Fargo facility.

 On May 27, 2010, the Company entered into a three-year secured syndicated revolving credit facility ("ING facility") pursuant to a Senior Secured Revolving Credit Agreement ("ING Credit Agreement") with certain lenders party thereto from time to time and ING Capital LLC, as administrative agent.
 The ING facility allowed for the Company to borrow money at a rate of either (i) LIBOR plus 3.5% per annum or (ii) 2.5% per annum plus an alternate base rate based on the greatest of the Prime Rate, Federal Funds Rate plus 0.5% per annum or LIBOR plus 1% per annum, and had a maturity date of May 27, 2013.
 The ING facility also allows the Company to request letters of credit from ING Capital LLC, as the issuing bank.
 The initial commitment under the ING facility was \$90 million, and the ING facility included an accordion feature that allowed for potential future expansion of the facility up to a total of \$150 million.
-The ING facility is secured by substantially all of the Company's assets, as well as the assets of the Company's wholly-owned subsidiary, FSFC Holdings, Inc., and its indirect wholly-owned subsidiary, Fifth Street Fund of Funds LLC, subject to certain exclusions for, among other things, equity interests in the Company's SBIC subsidiary, and equity interests in Funding and Funding II (which is defined and discussed below) as further set forth in a Guarantee, Pledge and Security Agreement ("ING Security Agreement") entered into in connection with the ING Credit Agreement, among FSFC Holdings, Inc., ING Capital LLC, as collateral agent, and the Company.
-Fifth Street Fund of Funds SLC and FSFC Holdings, Inc. were formed to hold certain of the Company's portfolio companies for tax purposes and have no other operations.
-None of the Company's SBIC subsidiary, Funding or Funding II is party to the ING facility and their respective assets have not been pledged in connection therewith.
-The ING facility provides that the Company may use the proceeds and letters of credit under the facility for general corporate purpos
+The ING facility is secured by substantially all of the Company's assets, as well as the assets of the Company's wholly-owned subsidiary, FSFC Holdings, Inc., and its indirect wholly-owned subsidiary, Fifth Street Fund of Funds LLC, subject to certain exclusions for, among other things, equity interests in the Company's SBIC subsidiaries, and equity interests in Funding and Funding II (which is defined and discussed below) as further set forth in a Guarantee, Pledge and Security Agreement ("ING Security Agreement") entered into in connection with the ING Credit Agreement, among FSFC Holdings, Inc., ING Capital LLC, as collateral agent, and the Company.
+Fifth Street Fund of Funds LLC and FSFC Holdings, Inc. were formed to hold certain of the Company's portfolio companies for tax purposes and have no other operations.
+None of the Company's SBIC subsidiaries, Funding or Funding II is party to the ING facility and their respective assets have not been pledged in connection therewith.
+The ING facility provides that the Company may use the proceeds and letters of credit under the facility for general corporate pu